hlotze/chess_pgn_to_docx/README.md

 # Chess PGN to Docx

 ## What this site provides
-- a script `chess_pgn_to_docx.py`  that generates one DOCX file from one chess PGN[^1] match, with a chessboard for each half move, using True Type Font Chess Merida.
+- a script `chess_pgn_to_docx.py`  that generates one DOCX file from one chess PGN[^1] match, with a chessboard for each half move, using True Type Font Chess Merida, i.e. 3 full moves / Din A4 page.
   - ensure that you installed the TTF[^5] Chess Merida, which is given e.g. at `TTF/` directory.
   - the script processes all `*.pgn` files that it find at `PGN/` directory.
   - be aware, a PGN file can have thousends of games inside, and with this script each of its games will get a DOCX file in `DOCX/` directory